-- A. The location of all existing active and inactive wells must be indicated on plats. - B. All abandoned, inactive wells must be properly plugged. - C. No building sites may be located within 125 feet of any existing active well or known well bore unless the planning commission approves a modification allowing a reduced setback after finding the reduced setback to be safe. - D. Access must be provided to unplugged wells for the purpose of maintenance and rework.
-Such access must be indicated on the plat.
+A. The location of all existing active and inactive wells must be indicated on plats.

+- B.A.
+All abandoned, inactive wells must be properly plugged. - C-B. No building sites may be located within 125 feet of any existing active well or known well bore unless the planning commission approves a modification allowing a reduced setback after finding the reduced setback to be safe.